JTFouquier/biogps_dataset/README.md

 If so, then change the color_idx in the json metadata (ex: admin/dataset/biogpsdataset/2509/) accordingly to group samples into meaningful groups.
 This is done manually due to the numerous variations of possible sample groupings

-### Make sure to run Flake8, prior to pushing code to biogps_dataset repository.
+### Make sure to run Flake8 (to check for Pep8 compliance), prior to pushing code to biogps_dataset repository.